1912 Republican Party presidential primaries: Democratic landslide and aftermath

+Roosevelt, in a letter to Lodge, wrote about internal Republican disputes aiding the Democrats in the 1910 election.
+This included criticizing Cannon's supporters who "would a thousand fold" prefer a Democratic victory rather than Cannon not being elected speaker.
+The New York Republican Party was in turmoil as progressives attacked Roosevelt for supporting Taft and the tariff while conservatives attacked him as using the state's gubernatorial election as a stepping stone to a presidential campaign in 1912.

 In the fall, Roosevelt campaigned for both progressive and conservative Republicans.
 The Democratic Party gained a majority in the United States House of Representatives for the first time since 1895.
 Many of the Democratic victories were achieved by combining with progressive independents and Republicans to defeat conservatives, while many progressive Republicans retained their seats, heightening confidence that they could supplant Taft in 1912.
 In the alternative, some saw the defeat of the Republican ticket in New York as a personal rebuke of Roosevelt.
+Republicans lost several gubernatorial elections, including to Democratic nominee Woodrow Wilson in New Jersey.